 Water the peace lily a day or two before repotting.

-Fill a container about one-third full with fresh, high quality potting mix.
+Fill a container about one-third full of fresh, high quality potting mix.

 Remove the peace lily carefully from the container.
 If the roots are tightly compacted, loosen them carefully with your fingers so they can spread out in the new pot.